StarshipladDev/3DEngine/README.md

 >Pixel Art and Animation

 ## Installing and Compiling:
-At the moment, the program can be run by doign the following:
+At the moment, the program can be run by doing the following:
 Unzip the "Executable" .ZIP folder.
 Unzipping the 'Resources.zip' folder & replacing the 'Executable's 'Resources' folder with it.